Mijanès: Rescue

 The following morning, 6 December, the injured Blatch and Baker located Dawkins by following his cries of pain and attempted to bring him to shelter in the plane, but were unable to move him.
 In spite of having broken both his legs, Dawkins managed to drag himself towards the plane, where the other men gave him shelter in the wrecked fuselage.
 Blatch and Baker, who were barely able to walk, then went down into the valley to the village of Mijanès and sought help from the local inhabitants.
 A group of villagers from Mijanes formed a search party and went up to look for survivors, but were thwarted by nightfall and a fierce snowstorm.
 On 7 December, villagers from neighbouring Artigues retraced the steps of the two airmen and discovered the plane wreck on the Pic de la Camisette.
 Amid the wreckage they heard cries for help and found the officers Ainsworth, Henwood, Wigmore and Dawkins in the fuselage of the plane, alive but too severely injured to move.
 With great difficulty, the villagers carried the airmen down from the mountain, following the Barbouillère stream through the snow.
 The injured men were then taken from Le Pla by ambulance to Carcassonne hospital.

 The bodies of eleven men were recovered from the crash site between 10 and 19 December, and buried in Mijanès.
 The search was suspended due to adverse weather conditions, but in the spring of 1945 a further six bodies were brought down from the crash site after the snow had melted.
-All of the airmen who died in the crash were later reburied in the Mazargues War Cemetery, Marseilles.
+All of the airmen who died in the crash were later reburied in the Mazargues War Cemetery, Marseille.